 Looking for the best pedals?

 What’s the difference between SPD and SPD-SL?

 SPD stands for Shimano Pedalling Dynamics, with the SL standing for SuperLight.
 That gives a clue as to the intended use of the systems.

-SPD has become more-or-less a synonym for mountain bike pedals, while SPD-SL is mainly used for road cycling – that’s where the reduced weight comes in.
-But there are good reasons why you might choose to use SPD pedals on a drop bar bike.
+SPD has become more-or-less a synonym for mountain bike pedals (and, more recently, pedals for gravel riding), while SPD-SL is mainly used for road cycling – that’s where the reduced weight comes in.
+But there are good reasons why you might choose to use SPD pedals on a drop-bar bike.